1250 words | 7 minutes to read

 The two winning entries from last year’s Plain English Awards threw an intriguing spotlight on the critical influence of tone in formal writing.

 Tone is a component of style, and its job is to set the reader’s mood.
 Tone is the difference between I would like to review your performance and I’d like to see how you’re getting on.
 Different tones spark different moods.

 Audience mood is important because information tends to be more compelling when we find it easy to understand and we feel confident about the communicator’s capability.
 This is only the sixth sentence of this article, but hopefully I have already put you at ease through my choice of a familiar tone.
 The photo (below, of me being interviewed on Breakfast) is there to boost your confidence in my capability.

-I have observed over many years that most people who write for a living (think marketers, popular science authors, professional bloggers) opt for a familiar tone, but most people who write as a part of their job (think advisers, managers, administrators) opt for an impersonal tone.
+I have observed over many years that most people who write for a living (eg, marketers, popular science authors, professional bloggers) opt for a familiar tone, but most people who write as a part of their job (eg, advisers, managers, administrators) opt for an impersonal tone.
 This difference represents an opportunity that is sharply illustrated by last year’s Award winners.

 One winning entry illustrated why the default writing style of business and government – which I would characterise as formal, exhaustive, and impersonal – regularly fails to meet the needs of today’s information-overloaded reader.

 The other winning entry provided an exemplar for what business and government writers can and should do to improve the quality and usefulness of their writing.
 That is, to employ a familiar, confident, no-nonsense tone.

 Is the tone of your writing impersonal or familiar?
 Let’s explore the implications.